mrakgr/The-Spiral-Language/readme.md

 ### 6: The Cuda Backend

-This section covers how the Cuda backend works in its entirety and is not mandatory to understanding how to program in Spiral.
+This section covers how the Cuda backend works in its entirety and is not mandatory for understanding how to program in Spiral.
 It can be skipped over.
 It does not cover GPU programming, but instead goes into some depth on what is going on under the hood when Spiral does GPU compilation.

 #### Intro